inet-framework/inet-showcases/visualizer/routingtable/doc/index.rst

 The following example demonstrates how to enable the visualization of routing tables, and how the visualization looks like.
 The simulation can be run by choosing the ``DisplayingAll`` configuration from the ini file.
-The network for the simulation contains two ``StandardHosts``, each connected to a :ned:`Router`.
-IP addresses are assigned by the ``IPv4Configurator`` module, which also fills in the routing tables automatically.
+The network for the simulation contains two :ned:`StandardHost`'s, each connected to a :ned:`Router`.
+IP addresses are assigned by the :ned:`Ipv4NetworkConfigurator` module, which also fills in the routing tables automatically.
 The visualizer module is an :ned:`IntegratedVisualizer` which contains all available visualizers as submodules.